 Kids Barn, 4-H Explorers, Record Books, Public Speaking & DVD/CD exhibits.
 Also, exhibits that are entered in Home Arts but located in the Livestock areas during judging will not be considered for Premier Showman status.
-If someone has done a poster and wants it to be considered for both Premier status as well as herdsman, it must be located in the Home Arts barn Friday evening.
+If someone has done a poster and wants it to be considered for Premier status, it must be available in the Home Arts building Saturday afternoon for judging.

 From the list of qualifying individuals, the top ten will be selected to compete according to the number of awards they receive in the following order: Purples (Court of Honor [CoH] or Outstanding Exhibitor [OE]), Blues, Reds, and Whites.
 Example: an individual who has 2 purples and 3 blues ranks higher than an individual with 1 purple and 5 blues.

 Once the ten finalists have been selected, their ranking is established by interviews with the judges.
 Each individual must select 3 or 4 of their exhibits which showcase the breadth and quality of their work to discuss with the judges.